Cross-correlating dark sirens and galaxies: constraints on $H_0$ from GWTC-3 of LIGO-Virgo-KAGRA: Conclusion and future outlook

-{\it Conclusion and future outlook} -- We present the first measurement of the Hubble constant $H_0$ from dark standard sirens using the cross-correlation technique.
-The cross-correlation technique uses the spatial clustering of GW sources with galaxies and includes information beyond statistical host identification.
-With the best eight sources available from GWTC-3, we obtain a median value of Hubble constant $H_0= 68.2_{-6.2}^{+26.0}$ km/s/Mpc ($68.3\%$ ETI).
-Due to the limited number of GW sources and absence of galaxy samples at high redshift, the cross-correlation signal is not detected, leading to only a mild improvement from the previous constraints using galaxy catalog \cite{LIGOScientific:2021aug}.
-In the future, with the availability of $z < 0.8$ spectroscopic galaxy catalogs such as DESI \cite{Aghamousa:2016zmz} and SPHEREx \cite{Dore:2018kgp} (supplemented by $z > 0.8$ spectroscopy from Euclid \cite{Euclid:2019clj} and photometric redshifts from Vera Rubin Observatory \cite{LSSTScienceBook}), cross-correlation of the GW sources with galaxies will be a powerful technique to measure the expansion history \cite{Mukherjee:2018ebj,Mukherjee:2020hyn,2022MNRAS.511.2782C} and testing the general theory of relativity \cite{Mukherjee:2020mha,Mukherjee22}.
+We present the first application of the Hubble constant $H_0$ inference from dark standard sirens using the cross-correlation technique.
+With the best eight sources available from GWTC-3, we obtain a median value of Hubble constant $82.4_{-27}^{+23}$ km/s/Mpc ($68.3\%$ ETI), {with the weak constraints on $H_0$ arising from the non-detection of the GW-galaxy cross-correlation.} In the future, with the availability of $z < 0.8$ spectroscopic galaxy catalogs such as DESI \citep{Aghamousa:2016zmz} and SPHEREx \citep{Dore:2018kgp} (supplemented by $z > 0.8$ spectroscopy from Euclid \citep{Euclid:2019clj} and photometric redshifts from Vera Rubin Observatory \citep{LSSTScienceBook}), cross-correlation of the GW sources with galaxies will be a powerful technique to measure the expansion history \citep{Mukherjee:2018ebj,Mukherjee:2020hyn,2022MNRAS.511.2782C} and testing the general theory of relativity \citep{Mukherjee:2020mha}.
+The measurement presented in this analysis reports a value of the Hubble constant which is not influenced by the choice of the pair-instability supernovae (PISN) mass gap \citep{Farmer}.
+The dependence of GW sources on the galaxy properties through the GW bias parameter is marginalized in this analysis.
+In the future, with the availability of a few hundred dark sirens, the cross-correlation technique will be able to infer the clustering redshift of sources more accurately, and this will be able to shed further light on the tension in the Hubble constant determinations \citep{Verde:2019ivm, DiValentino:2021izs}.